 Have you ever wondered what the difference is between a dentist and an orthodontist?
-Simply put an orthodontist is a dentist that specialize in the alignment of teeth.
+Simply put an orthodontist is a dentist that specializes in the alignment of teeth.
 Before becoming an orthodontist Dr. Lach started out in dental school and earned a DDS (dental degree), just like other dentists.
-After dental school however Dr. Lach decided he wanted to learn more about orthodontics, which is one of nine specialties within the dental field.
-So he stayed in school for a few more years and became an expert in orthodontics; which focuses on tooth and jaw alignment and bite problems like overbites and under bites.
+After dental school, however, Dr. Lach decided he wanted to learn more about orthodontics, which is one of nine specialties within the dental field.
+So he stayed in school for a few more years and became an expert in orthodontics; which focuses on tooth and jaw alignment and bite problems like overbites and underbites.
 These are all specializations that dentist do not learn about in depth when getting a DDS.

 Other dental specialties you may have heard of include endodontics (focusing on the soft tissue inside your teeth), periodontics (focusing on the gums and other tissues surrounding your teeth) and prosthodontics (focusing on restoring and replacing damaged teeth).